software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 11
 >
-> Create an issue for each task of the second user story, "{{site.sprint_1_user_story_2}}".
+> Plan the tasks for the second user story, "{{site.sprint_1_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >